vlstill/presentations/dtedi/pres.md

 *   we are concerned with helping developers create correct programs

+    . . .

+*   using formal methods

+    . . .

-*   these ways have to be actually usable
+*   these methods have to be actually usable

     *   minimal investment from the developers perspective
     *   gives useful answers most of the time